athkdev/blog/content/leetcode resources/2391 Minimum Amount of Time to Collect Garbage.md

 ---

-# 2391.
-Minimum Amount of Time to Collect Garbage

 This problem uses the technique of prefix sum as well like a few of other problems you might have come across in this list.